 The Honda Step WGN managed to survive for five generations as a proper Honda JDM people mover.
 The latest generation employed technology such as a direct injection VTEC turbo engine and a functional cabin arrangement that maximizes comfort and practicality.

 1998 Honda Civic Type R

-Honda S2000 F20C JDM (1999 – 2003)
+Honda S2000 F20C JDM

-However, there was a more powerful version: the Honda JDM king called the S2000 F20C JDM.
-The engine in this one developed 247 hp at 8,300 rpm and 161 lb-ft of torque at 7,500 rpm.
-The main change compared with the American or European version was a compression ratio of 11.7:1 compared to the 11.1:1 ratio we got in our cars.
+However, there was an even more powerful version produced from 1999-2003— the Honda JDM king called the S2000 F20C JDM.
+The engine made 247 hp at 8,300 rpm and 161 lb.-ft. of torque at 7,500 rpm.
+The main change compared with the American or European version was a compression ratio of 11.7:1 compared to the 11.1:1 ratio.

-Honda DC2 Integra Type R (1995 – 2001)
+Honda DC2 Integra Type R

 Arguably the best Integra DC2, the Type R variant was introduced all the way back in 1996 for the Japanese Domestic Market.
 This machine got some major changes compared with other Integra cars, right down to the headlights.
 The Honda JDM Integra cars were equipped with long headlights instead of the round units found on cars sold outside Japan.